Mary Curtis (TV executive)

-Mary Curtis is a TV executive who became the most senior woman in television on the island of Ireland when she became head of UTV in 2014.
+Mary Curtis is a TV executive who became the most senior woman in television on the island of Ireland when she became head of UTV Ireland in 2014.
 Having left UTV in 2016 she became a board member of the Broadcasting Authority of Ireland.
-She was appointed chairperson of the BAI in 2022, the first female chair for the organistion.
+She was appointed chairperson of the BAI in 2022, the first female chair for the organisation.